puzzle/delivery-pipeline-concept/deployment-pattern.md

 ### GitOps

 In this deployment pattern the desired configuration is stored in a config(uration) file on a version control system, such as Git.
-Changes can be implement via pull reguests, , code reviews or merges to master.
+Changes can be implement via pull requests, code reviews or merges to master.
 This system represents the fastest pattern to implement changes.
-Therefore, it is perfect for environments, which require a high rate of change.
-Such as testing environments.
+Therefore, it is perfect for environments, which require a high rate of change, such as a testing environment.

+However, the main focus of GitOps is infrastructure automation and continuous deployment/delivery.